Lower East Side: Libraries

-The New York Public Library (NYPL) operates two branches in the Lower East Side.
+The New York Public Library (NYPL) operates two branches on the Lower East Side.
 The Seward Park branch is located at 4192 East Broadway.
 It was founded by the Aguilar Free Library Society in 1886, and the current three-story Carnegie library building was opened in 1909 and renovated in 2004.
 The Hamilton Fish Park branch is located at 415 East Houston Street.
 It was originally built as a Carnegie library in 1909, but was torn down when Houston Street was expanded; the current one-story structure was completed in 1960.

 Parks

-The Lower East Side is home to many private parks, such as La Plaza Cultural.
-There are several public parks in the area, including Sara D. Roosevelt Park between Chrystie and Forsyth Streets from Houston to Canal Streets, as well as Seward Park on Essex Street between Hester Street and East Broadway.
+The Lower East Side is home to private parks, such as La Plaza Cultural.
+There are also several public parks in the area, including Sara D. Roosevelt Park between Chrystie and Forsyth Streets from Houston to Canal Streets, as well as Seward Park on Essex Street between Hester Street and East Broadway.

-The East River shorefront contains the John V. Lindsay East River Park, a public park running between East 12th Street in the East Village and Montgomery Street in the Lower East Side.
+The East River shorefront contains the John V. Lindsay East River Park, a public park running between East 12th Street in the East Village and Montgomery Street on the Lower East Side.
 Planned for the waterfront is Pier 42, the first section of which is scheduled to open in 2021.